Dora Vera was born in Tuxtla Gutierrez Chiapas, Mexico on April 28th, 1968. She has lived in Oaxaca City, her parents’ hometown, since 1978.

 She has been a member of the National System of Art Creators since 2016.

 Her music education started at the School of Fine Arts at the Autonomous University of Oaxaca, where she got a degree in transverse flute.
 Later on she attended studies in choir conducting and music pedagogy at the Institute of Music Pedagogy Zoltán Kodály at the Franz Liszt Academy in Kécskement, Hungary.
 She also earned a bachelor´s degree in Culture Management and Sustainable Development for the School of Fine Arts at the Autonomous University of Oaxaca.
 Recently, she obtained the Level II Master's Degree in Composition from the Milan Conservatory.

-In 2007 she started composition studies with the musician Victor Rasgado at the Music Creation Workshop in Oaxaca, where she got a certification in 2011.
+In 2007 she started composition studies with the composer Victor Rasgado at the Music Creation Workshop in Oaxaca, where she got a certification in 2011.
 In 2011, 2012, and 2013 she followed three diploma courses in composition for symphonic band at the Arts Centers of San Agustín Etla and at the Music Creation Workshop of Oaxaca, where she attended classes with prominent composers like Juan Trigos, Hebert Vásquez, Mario Lavista, Georgina Derbez, Amando Luna, Ana Lara, and Marcela Rodríguez among others.

 Some of her most important works are: Ambivalences, for string quartet, that was written in 2002 and premiered by Los Concertistas of Oaxaca during the Eduardo Mata Festival, and performed by Arcano String Quartet during the Manuel Enriquez International Forum of New Music in 2010; Nature in Three Movements, for woodwind quintet, premiered in 2010 during the Humanitas festival by the Colombian Music Ensemble Carivato; Fandango, for brass quintet, that was performed by Eduardo Mata Brass Quintet, and directed by the renowned musician Faustino Díaz at the Painters Museum in December 2010.
 Hail Regina, for soprano and organ, premiered in 2010 during the 18th Festival Eduardo Mata by the soprano Lourdes Ambriz and the organist Eliseo Martinez at the Cathedral of Oaxaca; Gears, composed during the Composition Course for Symphonic Band and Solo Voice, and conducted by Juan Trigos.
 Albatross, for bass clarinet and percussions; this work was written for the May Festival, Women in Arts of Oaxaca City in 2012 and performed by Duplum Duet, comprised by Fernando Dominguez, clarinet, and Ivan Manzanilla, percussionist.
 Green Heart was composed during the Composition Course for Symphonic Band and Solo Voice at the Arts Center San Agustín Etla, this work was performed by the Symphonic Band of Oaxaca City in November 2013; Mirrors, for pierrot ensemble, commissioned by the 12th Eduardo Mata Festival, and premiered in November 2016 by the Canadian ensemble Paramirabo.